Upgrading to Windows 10 operating system might have a negative effect on your peripherals like your USB microphone for instance.

 - Remove all USB devices: Some users confirmed that unplugging absolutely all USB devices and restarting their computers fixed the problem.

-There you have a few quick steps for fixing your USB microphone in Windows 8.1 or Windows 10.
-Use the comments below to let us know if these methods worked for you or if you need any further assistance on this issue.
+There you have a few quick steps for fixing your USB microphone in Windows 10.
+Use the comments section below to let us know if these methods worked for you or if you need any further assistance on this issue.

 RELATED STORIES TO CHECK OUT: